How to Make Sure Your Friends Enjoy Talking with You

 You do not have to understand everything.
 Know when to stop probing before you hit a nerve.
 Everyone has the right to decide what he will and will not divulge.
 It is not always about confidentiality and trust; sometimes it’s about post traumatic stress disorders.
 Your friend is not obligated to bare his guts on every issue in his life; still he may one day, when he decides that the time is right.

-Where there are negative circumstances like depression, divorces and other situations resulting from past relationships, friendship dictates acceptance not based on the facts, but despite the facts.
-Genuine friends have a way of hearing what you don’t say and responding appropriately.
+Where there are negative circumstances like divorces and other situations resulting from past relationships, friendship dictates acceptance not based on the facts, but despite the facts.
+Genuine friends have a way of hearing what is not said and responding appropriately.

 Also be careful about the jokes you make, and the stories you tell.
 Laughter is usually a feature in pleasant conversations; be careful that it happens in good taste.